 In this blog, we have discuss frequently asked questions (FAQs) on augmented analytics.

-As smart technologies continue to evolve, industries such as healthcare, finance, construction, education, retail, etc., are taking advantage of modern solutions.
+As smart technologies continue to evolve, industries such as healthcare, manufacturing, finance, construction, education, retail, etc., are taking advantage of modern solutions.

 Augmented Analytics is one such emerging technology that has completely changed the way people perceive data analytics, data manipulation, monitoring, and, data literacy.
 The popularity of augmented analytics is because it adds value to the analytics lifecycle, insight delivery, and the entire process of data preparation, and analysis.